Teach n Go

 Traditional Period Schedule

-This type of schedule allows a fixed daily routine.
-Students attend six to eight 45 to 60-minute class periods every school day.
+This type of schedule uses a fixed daily routine.
+Students attend six to eight 45–60 minute class periods every school day.

 Pros